yoriiis/abtasty-debugger/assets/play-store.md

 ### storage authorization

-The storage permission is used to store data for the global object found on the page (window.ABTasty).
+The storage permission is used to store data for the global object found on the page (`window.ABTasty`).
 The data is sent from the page to the service worker, which declare it in the storage.
 The pop-up retrieves the data of the current tab from storage to create a user interface.
 Storage data is unique to each tab that contains A/B tests on the page.

 ### host authorization

 The host permission is used to inject a small script on the current page to retrieve a global `window.ABTasty` object.
-The object store data from A/B tests and allows to create a user interface in the popup.
-The script search with an interval the object and send it to the service worker when it is found.
-When no results are found after a timeout, the interval is destroy for better performance.
+The object stores the data of the A/B tests and allows to create a user interface in the popup.
+The script searches for the object with an interval and sends it to the service worker when it is found.
+When no results are found after a timeout, the interval is destroyed